 You need to have £300 invested for month 3.
 Since you already have £211 invested, you need to invest another £89 in month 3.

 At the price of £0.95 per fund unit, you buy 94 units of Fund X.

-Side note: Notice how in month 3 the unit price went up from £0.90 to £0.95 so you bought fewer units.
+Side note: Notice how in month 3 the unit price increased from £0.90 to £0.95 so you bought fewer units.

-I don’t go over every month (months 1 through 10) in the above example but I think you get the idea.
-You can find a more detailed explanation where I compare VA with DCA in my book.
+We won’t go over every month (months 1 through 10) in the above example but I think you get the idea.
+You can find a more detailed explanation of Value Averaging here.

-Clearly VA is a more complicated than simply investing a set amount of money each month (DCA).
+VA is a more complicated than simply investing a set amount of money each month (Dollar Cost Averaging).
 That said, VA is a great way to invest, so I’ve built a 12 month VA spreadsheet that automates the process for you.

-For the rest of this post, I’ll explain how you can use the spreadsheet.
+For the rest of this post, I will explain how to use the spreadsheet.